$\Lambda_c \to \Lambda^*(1520)$ form factors from lattice QCD and improved analysis of the $\Lambda_b \to \Lambda^*(1520)$ and $\Lambda_b \to \Lambda_c^*(2595,2625)$ form factors: Lambdac to Lambda*(1520) form factors

 The parameters $a_{n,{\rm HO}}^f$ obtained from the higher-order fit are listed in the last three columns of Table \ref{tab:LcLStarFFparams}, and again their full covariance matrix is available as a supplemental file.
-The procedure used to evaluate systematic uncertainties by comparing central values and uncertainties obtained from the nominal and higher-order fits is explained in Ref.~\cite{Meinel:2020owd}.
-The darker bands in Figs.~\ref{fig:LcLstarVA} and \ref{fig:LcLstarT} show the sum, in quadrature, of the statistical and systematic uncertainties.
+As in Refs.~\cite{Detmold:2015aaa,Detmold:2016pkz,Meinel:2020owd,Meinel:2021rbm}, we evaluate the systematic form-factor uncertainty of any observable $O$ through

+where $O$, $\sigma_O$ denote the central value and uncertainty obtained using the parameter values and covariance matrix of the nominal fit and $O_{\rm HO}$, $\sigma_{O,{\rm HO}}^2$ denote the central value and uncertainty obtained using the parameter values and covariance matrix of the higher-order fit.
+The systematic and statistical uncertainties are then added in quadrature to obtain the total uncertainties, which are shown as the darker bands in Figs.~\ref{fig:LcLstarVA} and \ref{fig:LcLstarT}.

+To discuss the uncertainties in a representative observable, we consider the $\Lambda_c \to \Lambda^*(1520)e^+\nu_e$ total ({\it i.e.}, integrated over the full $q^2$ range) decay rate.
+Using the nominal fit to compute the central value and statistical uncertainty and the higher-order fit to compute the total systematic uncertainty, we find